News|Articles|September 25, 2025

 Imlunestrant is being actively investigated vs standard hormone therapy in patients with early ER-positive, HER2-negative breast cancer following treatment with endocrine therapy for 2 to 5 years and a higher-than-average risk of recurrence in the phase 3 EMBER-4 trial (NCT05514054).2 EMBER-4 is active and recruiting.2

-Imlunestrant’s phase 1 EMBER trial (NCT04188548), which investigated its safety and efficacy in breast and endometrial cancers, is still ongoing but is no longer recruiting.3 EMBER-3 is also ongoing.1
+Imlunestrant’s phase 1 EMBER trial (NCT04188548), which investigated its safety and efficacy in breast and endometrial cancers, is ongoing but no longer recruiting.3 EMBER-3 is also ongoing.1

-Prior to imlunestrant’s approval, elacestrant (Orserdu) was the only FDA-approved therapy for patients with ESR1-mutated breast cancer.
-Elacestrant was approved on January 23, 2023 for use in postmenopausal female patients and adult male patients with ER-positive, HER2-negative advanced or metastatic breast cancer harboring ESR1 mutation following progression after 1 or more prior lines of endocrine therapy.4
+Prior to imlunestrant’s approval, elacestrant was the only FDA-approved therapy for patients with ESR1-mutated breast cancer.
+Elacestrant was approved on January 23, 2023, for use in postmenopausal female patients and adult male patients with ER-positive, HER2-negative advanced or metastatic breast cancer harboring ESR1 mutation following progression after one or more prior lines of endocrine therapy.4

 References